Time: 10:30 - 16:30

 Please bring your own viola, pencil and eraser, and a notebook.
 If you have a particular piece of music on which you would like advice, please bring that as well.
-All other musical materials will be supplied in advance by the tutor via Google Classroom.
+All other musical materials will be supplied by the tutor.

 If you are a violin player interested in exploring how to play viola as well, and do not have your own viola, City Lit has two violas which can be used in class.
-Please contact the Music Department at least a week in advance to book an instrument.
+Please check with the Music Department before enrolling to ensure an instrument will be available for you.